-Samantha Busa graduated from Muhlenberg College in 2011 with a BA in psychology.
+Samantha Busa, MS, graduated from Muhlenberg College in 2011 with a BA in psychology.
 She was an educational counselor for an evidence-based treatment program for children with ADHD, the NYU Child Study Center Summer Program for Kids.
 Her interests include adoption, dissemination, and implementation of evidence-based practices in community settings and clinician attitudes toward evidence-based practices.

 Alison Carlis, MSE, MS, received her BA in psychology and human rights from Barnard College in 2002.
 She then went on to receive her MSE at Long Island University while participating in the New York City Teaching Fellows program where she was a special education teacher.
 She is interested in the development and dissemination of evidence-based treatments in urban public schools and how best to incorporate teachers and parents into such treatments.

 Conner McClure received her BA in psychology from Tulane and previously worked as a research assistant at the NYU Child Study Center on a school-based parenting intervention to prevent conduct disorders in at-risk populations.
 She is interested in bridging the gap between research and practice and disseminating evidence-based treatments into community settings.
 Additional interests include parenting interventions and cultural adaptations of evidence-based treatments.